 · Identify historical budget overflows;

-· Align expense management strategies with enterprise objectives.
+· Align automated expense management strategies with enterprise objectives.

 · Study spending tendencies by department, employee, expense type, and more;